What is ISO 27001?

 An ISO 27001-compliant ISMS helps protect all forms of information, whether digital, paper-based, or in the Cloud.

-Reduce costs associated with information security
+Reduce information security costs

 Respond to evolving security threats